 Just as every type has its strengths and weaknesses, so does the INTJ.
-These will vary based on the individual, some people with INTJ personalities have some awareness which means they can fix their weakness and focus on their strengths.
+These will vary based on the individual, some people with INTJ personalities have some awareness which means they can fix their weaknesses and focus on their strengths.

 Unique INTJs are deep thinkers who are good at strategy.
 Some other advantages of the INTJ personality are: